astrion/Java-PHP-SQL_User_Management_System/readme.md

 --------------
-SMARTY PROJECT - As a part of COMP 5541 Files and Databases course in Concordia University
+SMARTY PROJECT - As a part of COMP 5541 Tools and Techniques for Software Engineering course in Concordia University
 --------------